fizzlestick/SHOGRL/README.md

 > 3- Provide an IP Address and receive detailed information on host from Shodan DB

 CHANGELOG
 - v0.2  - GITHUB, and public release.. first public version
+- v.021 - Cleaned up shohost() function to be easier to read

 ISSUES
 - When providing a host instead of IP the script crashes